openforis/fra-platform/server/definitions/en/tad.md

 Explanatory notes

 1. The class includes:
 	-	production of roundwood for forest-based manufacturing industries
 	-	production of roundwood used in an unprocessed form such as pit-props, fence posts and utility poles
 	-	gathering and production of fire wood
 	-	production of charcoal in the forest (using traditional methods)
-2. The output of this activity can take the form of logs,
+	-	The output of this activity can take the form of logs, chips or fire wood
-The class excludes:
+2. The class excludes:
 	-	growing of Christmas trees
+	-	growing of standing timber: planting, replanting, transplanting, thinning and conserving of forests and timber tracts
+	-	gathering of wild growing non-wood forest products
+	-	production of wood chips and particles, not associated with logging
+	-	production of charcoal through distillation of wood

 ### GATHERING OF NON WOOD FOREST PRODUCTS _(Sub-category of EMPLOYMENT IN FORESTRY AND LOGGING)_